-Specializing in Intellectual Property litigation over the past decade has allowed Scott to oversee the graphics and strategy portions for some of the largest IP trials in the most popular jurisdictions.
-Notable casework includes: trade secret cases on behalf of TSMC and Zynga; biotech disputes on behalf of BMS and Gilead; and patent infringement cases for Samsung, Comcast Communications and Monolithic Power Systems, among dozens of others.
+Specializing in Intellectual Property litigation for over 20 years has allowed Scott to oversee the graphics and strategy portions for some of the largest IP trials in the most popular jurisdictions.
+Notable casework includes: trade secret cases on behalf of TSMC and Zynga; biotech disputes on behalf of BMS and Gilead; and patent infringement cases for Samsung, Comcast Communications and Nintendo, among dozens of others.
 Scott’s work has brought him to courtrooms in East Texas, Virginia, Delaware, the International Trade Commission, and all over California.

 Scott holds a BA in Architecture from the University of California at Berkeley and in his spare time enjoys sports of all kinds, tinkering with electronic gadgets, and traveling with his family.
 He lives in northern California with his wife, Jessica, and their two children.

 “Things turn out best for the people who make the best of the way things turn out.”